Method 1 – Using the Excel GROWTH Formula

 Different types of Errors in the GROWTH function

-Use the GROWTH Function as Array.
+Using the GROWTH Function as an Array

 Download Practice Workbook